 We hope you find this knowledge base useful and enjoy using Appdome!

-Appdome is a no-code mobile security and mobile integration platform that allows users to add security features, like RASP, code obfuscation, data encryption and more, as well as mobile threat, mobile fraud, anti-bot and other SDKs and APIs to Android and iOS apps.
+Appdome is a no-code mobile security and integration platform that allows users to add security features, like RASP, code obfuscation, data encryption and more, as well as mobile threat, mobile fraud, anti-bot and other SDKs and APIs to Android and iOS apps.
 This KB describes how to use Appdome’s simple ‘click to build’ user interface to quickly and easily build Code Obfuscation with the optional “Favor App Size” feature enabled.

 There are no development or coding prerequisites to use obfuscate mobile apps using Appdome.
 For example, there is no SDK, no libraries, or plug-ins to implement.
 Likewise, there is no requirement to mark, symbol or manually obfuscate code inside Android or iOS apps.
 Appdome’s technology automatically obfuscates the mobile app binary using multiple obfuscation methods, giving you the same outcome as if you had done this work manually.
 Appdome’s mobile app binary code obfuscation modifies the mobile application binary code to make it unrecognizable by reverse-engineering tools such as IDA-Pro and Hopper.
 Using Appdome, there is no development work required to implement code obfuscation.